tbost/LibraryObservatory/Sample Applets_Item API/KeywordFaceter/README.txt

 This sketch makes use of the ControlP5 library for its text field GUI components.
 All facets are requested on API query but then only one is displayed at a time based on the button toggles at left.

 TO DO
--Possibly create slider to adjust number of facets to allow
+Possibly create slider to adjust number of facets to allow